-Wade Wilson, aka Deadpool, was introduced back in 1991 by artist Rob Liefeld and writer Fabian Nicieza as a parody of DC Comics’ Deathstroke even going as far as playing off that character’s real name (Slade Wilson).
+Wade Wilson, aka Deadpool, was introduced back in 1991 by artist Rob Liefeld and writer Fabian Nicieza as a parody of DC Comics’ Deathstroke, even going as far as playing off that character’s real name (Slade Wilson).
 The Deadpool alias was derived from the fifth Dirty Harry film “The Dead Pool.”
-The character’s personality has changed and evolved quite dramatically since his introduction as a serious and grim professional assassin.
-Disease, medical experiments, and events in his life molded his personality into what he is best known for today with his dark humor coupled with schizophrenic tendencies and unpredictability.
-Deadpool has been affiliated with different characters and organizations from the Marvel universe at different points throughout his existence.
-From joining up with Cable to a brief stint with the X-Men, the character is all over the place which keeps fans entertained by his story arc and the comic crossovers.
+The character’s personality has changed and evolved dramatically since his introduction as a serious and grim professional assassin.
+Disease, medical experiments, and events in his life molded his personality into what he is best known for today with his dark humor and schizophrenic tendencies, and unpredictability.
+Deadpool has been affiliated with different characters and organizations from the Marvel universe throughout his existence.
+From joining up with Cable to a brief stint with the X-Men, the character is all over the place, which keeps fans entertained by his story arc and the comic crossovers.

 Sideshow has created humorous packaging for this statue.
 The box art is full of random scribbles and notes that go perfectly with this character.
-The front of the box has drawing of Deadpools Y-shaped chest harness with a Deadpool emblem below it sitting on a brown belt.
-The sides are full of scribbles hinting at what is inside the drawn pouches on the belt which continues by wrapping around to the back of the box with further humorous notes.
-I love the design of this box so much that I include photos of the packaging which is something I don’t usually do in my reviews.
+The front of the box has a drawing of Deadpool’s Y-shaped chest harness with a Deadpool emblem below it sitting on a brown belt.
+The sides are full of scribbles hinting at what is inside the drawn pouches on the belt, which continues by wrapping around to the back of the box with further humorous notes.
+I love the design of this box so much that I include photos of the packaging, which I don’t usually do in my reviews.

 Opening the box reveals the statue in 9 individual pieces.
-You have the round base which is surprisingly light and is surrounded by bullet shells around the outer edges.
-The base also features a shiny fingerprint prone Deadpool emblem which has a small groove in which the left foot attaches.
-The hefty body comes next which attaches to the base using a peg and grove using the left foot and is held in place by its weight, did I mention it was heavy?
-You have two right hands which attach to the body using a magnet and allow you to display the statue with either Deadpool holding an automatic pistol or his explosive chicken.
-The left hand which attaches using a peg and groove has Deadpool holding a scaled-down assault rifle.
-The Head sculpts, both of which are excellent, attach through a peg and groove and are held further in place using magnets.
-The last two pieces to this statue are the two Katanas which slide into leather holsters behind Deadpool.
+You have the round base, which is surprisingly light and is surrounded by bullet shells around the outer edges.
+The base also features a shiny fingerprint prone Deadpool emblem.
+The hefty body comes next, connecting to the base using a peg and grove using the left foot and is held in place by its weight.
+Did I mention it was heavy?
+You have two right hands that attach to the body using a magnet and allow you to display the statue with either Deadpool holding an automatic pistol or his explosive chicken.
+The left hand, which attaches using a key, has Deadpool holding a scaled-down assault rifle.
+The Head sculpts, both excellent, connect through a key and are held further in place using magnets.
+The last two pieces to this statue are the two Katanas, which slide into leather holsters behind Deadpool.
 The Katanas are sheathed and cannot be removed from their sheath.

 The overall sculpt on this statue leaves me in awe.
 I have to say that the details on this piece are quite striking.
-Let’s forget everything else for a moment and concentrate on anatomy, the details that have gone into creating the muscles for this figure go a long way in showing off Deadpool’s physical prowess and are simply a work of art.
-The outstanding sculpt features a fully sculpted suit which due to its tight-fitting nature follows the contours of the muscles revealing the ripped body underneath.
-Small details such as crease marks on the suit, simulated seam marks where the red and black portions of the outfit meet, the sculpted leather straps around the boots and the wrists complete a top-notch body sculpt.
+Let’s forget everything else for a moment and concentrate on anatomy.
+The details that have gone into creating the muscles for this figure go a long way in showing off Deadpool’s physical prowess and are simply a work of art.
+The outstanding sculpt features a fully sculpted suit, which due to its tight-fitting nature, follows the contours of the muscles revealing the ripped body underneath.
+Small details such as crease marks on the suit, simulated seam marks where the red and black portions of the outfit meet, the sculpted leather straps around the boots, and the wrists complete a top-notch body sculpt.
 Dead pool ships with a metallic painted Y-shaped leather chest harness with pouches.
 The harness connects to the leather belt around his waist and which is where we have the Deadpool symbol prominently displayed at the front.
 This same harness has two holsters on the back to which the two Katanas slide into place.
-The leather belt around his waist contains multiple pouches which are permanently sealed, so don’t try to force them open.
-A dagger sits securely in a leather sheath which is then tied to his right thigh while an additional set of leather pouches are attached to his left thigh using leather straps.
+The leather belt around his waist contains multiple permanently sealed pouches, so don’t force them open.
+A dagger sits securely in a leather sheath tied to his right thigh while an additional set of leather pouches are attached to his left thigh using leather straps.

 The statue ships with two interchangeable heads with two completely different personalities.
-You get a menacing looking head sculpt that conveys anger and contempt with smaller black areas around the eyes while the other head sculpt is more comical with over-sized black oval areas around the eyes.
-The inclusion of two different portraits make this statue shine as switching them out changes the look and the feel of the statue giving you almost two different statues in one.
-I prefer the menacing look as it just flows better with the ripped and body, but both heads are excellent and reflect Deadpool’s look in the comics.
+You get a menacing-looking head sculpt that conveys anger and contempt with smaller black areas around the eyes while the other head sculpt is more comical with over-sized black oval regions around the eyes.
+The inclusion of two different portraits makes this statue shine as switching them out changes the look and the feel of the statue, giving you almost two different statues for the price of one.
+I prefer the menacing look as it just flows better with the ripped and body, but both heads are excellent and reflect Deadpool’s face in the comics.

 This product was purchased by the reviewer and was not provided by the manufacturer for this review.